IntelligenXia/performer_faces_database/README.md

 This can be used for scraping to create a database useful for facial recognition.

 The API provided can be used for real-time query from stashapp

+Please raise a PR to edit the text with new URLs